mui/material-ui/docs/src/pages/components/transitions/transitions.md

 The `direction` prop controls which edge of the screen the transition starts from.

 The Transition component's `mountOnEnter` prop prevents the child component from being mounted until `in` is `true`.
 This prevents the relatively positioned component from scrolling into view from its off-screen position.
-Similarly the `unmountOnExit` prop removes the component from the DOM after it has been transition off screen.
+Similarly, the `unmountOnExit` prop removes the component from the DOM after it has been transition off-screen.

 {{"demo": "pages/components/transitions/SimpleSlide.js", "bg": true}}